Landlords often use security deposits as a way of ensuring that any damage to their property is covered at the end of the lease agreement.

 - Unpaid utility bills.

-If there are damages, the notice from the landlord should list each type of damage and the cost to repair the damage.
+If there are any damages to the property, the notice from the landlord should list each type of damage and the cost to repair the damage.

 Requirements for Tenants